dukejib/darwins-web/readme.md

 /** Readme.md **/
-Simple E-Commerce Website Project for a Client.
+E-Commerce Website Project for a Client.

 The project uses the following repositories;